 F. Dissent to free expression may not engage in material and substantial disruption by interference with the free flow of traffic into or out of the area of expression or interference substantially with the expressive activity.

 VII.
 Outdoor Assemblies by Affiliated & Unaffiliated Groups

-A. This section does not apply to use of the Open Speech & Assembly Area. any individual or group wanting to assemble at any other exterior area or facility must follow all procedures as described in this policy subject to the terms below.
+A. Any individual or group wanting to assemble at any other exterior area or facility not subject to Section VI Designated and Limited Forums, must follow all procedures as described in this policy subject to the terms below.

 B. Use of outdoor space by University academic units for University instructional or research activities does not require prior approval.